-When appropriate for commercial and industrial projects, By January 2009, amend the Land Development Code to condition development orders with provisions that achieve reduction of traffic and increase the vehicle occupancy rate for work trips through implementation of transportation demand management measures.
+When appropriate for commercial and industrial projects, condition development orders with provisions that achieve reduction of traffic and increase the vehicle occupancy rate for work trips through implementation of transportation demand management measures.

 Preserve existing rights-of-way to the extent that they continue to be necessary, and require that new rights-of-way be dedicated in perpetuity in connection with future development, where they are necessary to maintain the City's minimum level of service standards.
 Right-of-way dedications will be obtained by the City through the development review process or by public acquisition, when deemed necessary.